node21challenge/node21_generation_baseline/README.md

  ### Submit your algorithm
 Please make sure all steps described above work as expected before proceeding.
 Ensure also that you have an account on grand-challenge.org and that you are a [verified user](https://grand-challenge.org/documentation/account-verification/) there.

  Once you test that your docker container runs as expected, you are ready to submit!
-Let us walk you through the steps you need to follow to upload and submit your algorithm to [NODE21](https://node21.grand-challenge.org/) detection track:
+Let us walk you through the steps you need to follow to upload and submit your algorithm to [NODE21](https://node21.grand-challenge.org/) generation track:

 1. In order to submit your algorithm, you first have to create an algorithm entry for your docker container [here](https://grand-challenge.org/algorithms/create/).
    * Please choose a title and description for your algorithm and enter the modalities and structure information as in the example below.